0xSpaceShard/starknet-devnet/page/docs/guide/run.md

                         Disable requests schema validation for RPC endpoints --disable-rpc-response-validation
-                        Disable RPC schema validation for devnet responses
+                        Disable RPC schema validation for devnet responses --cairo-compiler-manifest CAIRO_COMPILER_MANIFEST
+                        Specify the path to the manifest (Cargo.toml) of the Cairo 1.0 compiler to be used for contract recompilation; if omitted, the default x86-compatible compiler (from cairo-lang package) is used
 ```

 You can run `starknet-devnet` in a separate shell, or you can run it in background with `starknet-devnet &`.